 That's how to acquire 'crash reports':

-- Synchronize your iPhone with a computer using iTunes after the crash has happened.
+- Synchronize your iPad with a computer using iTunes after the crash has happened.

 - Locate the directory on your computer where crash reports are stored.